haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 <a class="prompt prompt-question">
 Use `haddock3-score` to calculate score of the  _4G6M-matched.pdb_.
 Do you see a difference between wild type and mutant scores?
 4G6M_matched.pdb = -147.0143 4G6M_matched_S150W.pdb  = -167.4492
-Might such single-residue mutation affected the affinity?
+Might such single-residue mutation affect the binding affinity?
 </a>

 <a class="prompt prompt-info">
-Inspect energy-minimized mutant model (4G6M_matched_S150W_hs.pdb) visually.
+Inspect the energy-minimized mutant model (4G6M_matched_S150W_hs.pdb) visually.
 Can you rationalise why such mutation might increase the affinity?
 </a>

 ### Alanine Scanning module

-Another way of exploring interface energetics is by using `alascan` module of HADDOCK3.
-The `alascan` is a short for the "Alanine Scanning module".
+Another way of exploring interface energetics is by using the `alascan` module of HADDOCK3. `alascan` stands for "Alanine Scanning module".

-This module is capable of mutating interface residues to Alanine and calculation of the **Δ HADDOCK score** between the wild type and mutant, thus providing a measure of the impact of each individual mutation.
+This module is capable of mutating interface residues to Alanine and calculating the **Δ HADDOCK score** between the wild type and mutant, thus providing a measure of the impact of each individual mutation.
 It is posible to scan all interface residues one by one, or limit this scanning to a selected by user set of residues.
 By default, the mutation to Alanine is performed, as its side chain is just a methyl group, so side chain perturbations are minimal, as well as possible secondary strcuture changes.
-It is possible to perform the mutation to any other amino acid type - at your own risk, as such mutatations may introduce structural uncertainty.
+It is possible to perform the mutation to any other amino acid type - at your own risk, as such mutations may introduce structural uncertainty.

 **Important**: 1/ `alascan` calculates the difference between wild type score vs mutant score, i.e. positive `Δscore` indicative of the enriched (stronder) binding and negative `Δscore` is indicative of the depleated (weaker) binding; 2/ Inside `alascan`, a short energy minimization of an input strcuture is performed, i.e. there's no need to inclued an additionla refinement module prior to `alascan`.